NextronSystems/thor-manual/signatures/ioc-types.rst

 IOCs are indicators of compromise that are applied during a scan.
-They are categorized based on their :ref:`signatures/ioc-types:IOC types`, and can be specified as either :ref:`signatures/ioc-formats:YAML IOC files` or  :ref:`signatures/ioc-formats:Simple IOC files`.
+They are categorized based on their :ref:`signatures/ioc-types:IOC types`, and can be specified as either :ref:`signatures/ioc-formats:YAML IOC files` or  :ref:`signatures/ioc-formats:Simple IOC files (deprecated)`.

 All IOCs are text based and can either be regular expressions or plain strings.
 Furthermore, each IOC has: